willfid/microsoft-graph-docs/concepts/calling-notifications.md

 > **Important:** APIs for Calling in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

-Refer to [Registering a Calling Bot](./register-calling-bot.md) on how to register the callback URL.
+Refer to [Calls Api Overview](../api-reference/beta/api/calls-api-overview.md) on how to register the callback URL.
 This callback is used for all incoming calls to the application.

 ## Protocol determination
 The incoming notification is provided in legacy format for compatibility with the previous [protocol](https://docs.microsoft.com/en-us/azure/bot-service/dotnet/bot-builder-dotnet-real-time-media-concepts?view=azure-bot-service-3.0).
 In order to convert the call to the Microsoft Graph protocol, the bot must determine the notification is in legacy format and reply with: